Regression thresholds for guarded rollouts

 For a deeper explanation of how regression thresholds work in practice, read the blog post Defining regression thresholds for guarded rollouts.

 Regression thresholds can be misunderstood.
-Here are some common incorrect interpretations:
+Consider an error rate metric, where lower is better.
+Here are some common incorrect interpretations when using relative difference:

 - “If I set the regression threshold to 10%, LaunchDarkly will detect a regression when the metric reaches 10%.”
-This is False.
+This interpretation is incorrect.

-- “A 10% threshold means the treatment must be 10% of the control value to count as a regression.”
-This is False.
+- “A 10% threshold means the new variation must be 10% of the original value to count as a regression.”
+This interpretation is incorrect.

-- “A 10% regression threshold means the treatment group must be more than 10% worse relative to the control group.”
+- “A 10% regression threshold means the new variation must be more than 10% worse relative to the original variation.”

-For example, if the control group’s error rate is 5%, a regression is detected only if the treatment group’s error rate exceeds 5.5%.
+For example, if the original variation’s error rate is 5%, a regression is detected only if the new variation’s error rate exceeds 5.5%.

 Direction of improvement and the concept of “worse”